 - Select ‘M_Spring’ in the ‘Landscape Material’ section.

 - Click ‘Import’ to create your new landscape.
 (Depending on the options you’ve set and the size of your source file, this may take a short while.)

 [NOTE: We’re closely matching the Source Dimensions to the Overall Resolution to retain as much accuracy of the DTM as possible, whilst minimising the resolution of the landscape we create.
 You can equally have a smaller Overall Resolution to improve performance, or a larger one to over-sample the DTM data.]

 Assign Layer Info objects to the landscape material layers:

-- In ‘Landscape’ mode, select ‘Paint’.
+- Select the ‘Landscape’ mode, then select ‘Paint’.

 - Click the drop-down arrow in the field under the ‘Grass_plane’ layer name and select ‘Grass_plane_Layerinfo’.